Jozott00/lil_jit/README.md

 We provide a Docker image, representing the lil_jit compiler executable.
 This allows users, working on non-ARM64 computers, executing LiL programs on the `lil_jit`.

-You may either download the prebuild docker image or build it on your own using the Dockerfile.
+You may either download the prebuilt docker image or build it on your own using the Dockerfile.

 **Notes for non ARM64 architectures:**
 - Docker requires an emulator such as QEMU to build and run the image.